Improved Bounds for Online Facility Location with Predictions: Experimental Evaluation

-In the following graphs we compare the competitive ratio of Meyerson's online facility location algorithm (Meyerson) and our proposed algorithm with predictions (PredFL).
-The costs of each algorithm have been calculated using the worst case scenario.
-In all three figures we observed the same behavior in terms of the competitive ratio.
-Our algorithm's competitive ratio converges smoothly to the Meyerson's as the parameter $\alpha$ increases from $0$ to $1$.
+\textbf{Results.} In \cref{fig:experiments}, we plot the competitive ratio of \nameref{alg:greedy3_fl} against the competitive ratio of Meyerson's algorithm \cite{Meye2001} (\textsc{MeyOFL}) as a function of the parameter $\alpha$.
+Across all three datasets, we observe a consistent behavior: \nameref{alg:greedy3_fl}'s competitive ratio converges smoothly to that of \textsc{MeyOFL} as the parameter $\alpha$, which determines the prediction error, increases from $0$ to $1$.

-An interesting finding of our experiments (the corresponding plots are deferred to the appendix) is that in \verb|alpha_gaussian_predictor|, the total cost of the online algorithm is slightly decreasing with the standard deviation.
-On the one hand, increasing the standard deviation might cause $\eta_\infty$ to increase.
-On the other hand, some of the subsequent far predictions are bound to be closer to the optimal center, and due to our facility opening rule these predictions are more likely to turn into new facilities, due to their increased distance to the nearest open facility.
-Interestingly, the latter effect dominates, which results in a slightly decreased competitive ratio, as the standard deviation increases.
-This is in accordance with our lower bound construction, where $d(x, f_{open}) / d(\hat{f}_x, f_{open}) = \alpha$, for all demands $x$.
+To better understand the effect of the standard deviation of the prediction error on the performance of \nameref{alg:greedy3_fl}, we selected three representative \textrm{std} values and repeated the experiments for each value with the \verb|gaussian_predictor|, as shown in \cref{fig:experiments_std}.
+We truncated the value of $g_\alpha$ to be within the range $[0,1]$, because we wanted to ensure that each prediction always lies between the optimal center and the demand location.
+An interesting finding is that for the \verb|gaussian_predictor|, the competitive ratio of \nameref{alg:greedy3_fl} slightly improves as standard deviation increases.
+This finding presents a nuanced interplay of factors.
+On the one hand, increasing standard deviation may lead to an increase in $\eta_\infty$.
+On the other hand, the best predictions may be even closer to the optimal center.
+Due to our facility opening rule, the latter predictions are more likely to cause new facilities to open, due to their increased distance to the nearest algorithm's facility.
+Remarkably, the latter effect appears to dominate, resulting in a marginal decrease in the competitive ratio as \textrm{std} increases.